-WODC wish to ensure that communities, particularly affected parishes, have an opportunity to inform WODCs response to the proposals.
-The most effective way and the preferred means of shaping this response will be through the preparation of the Local Impact Report (LIR).
+WODC wish to ensure that communities, particularly affected towns and parishes, have an opportunity to inform WODC's response to the proposals.
+The means by which affected communities can influence WODC's response will be determined as the DCO process unfolds, but may include collaborative work on the Local Impact Report (LIR).